 Before I became a jeweler (and used garnets in my work) I worked as a tour leader in Pakistan and China.
 With a very old bus, I drove from Pakistan over the Karakorum Highway (one of the most dangerous roads in Asia) in the direction of Kashgar, where we should start the Silk Route.
 The weather was awful, it was raining already for days and there were landslides all over the road.

 It was not looking good and I was really worried that we had to turn around, back to Peshawar in Pakistan.
 At one point we had to stop because they were moving the debris caused by a landslide by hand.
 And that could take a while.
-It did not rain anymore and we went out off the bus.
+It did not rain anymore and we got off the bus.

 Garnet: the treasure to be found along the road